mponce0/covid19.analytics/README.md

  </tr>
   <tr>
    <td> <code>total.plts</code> </td>
-   <td> plots in a static and interactive plot total number of cases per day </td>
+   <td> plots in a static and interactive plot total number of cases per day, the user can specify multiple locations or global totoals </td>
    <td> static and interactive plot </td>
  </tr>
   <tr>